Thinking about majoring in Social Work or Criminal Justice? Here’s information to help you decide:

 The top 10 reasons to choose HBSSW & UWM

 Our Campus Our bustling research campus lies in the heart of an attractive residential neighborhood that borders Lake Michigan and boasts a blend of charming homes, coffee shops, restaurants, and more.
 The City Milwaukee is a big city offering incredible opportunities, such as our world-renowned art museum, professional athletics, theaters, concerts, and festivals.
-Nationally Ranked Our social work program consistently ranks in the top 40 in the country.
-Our criminal justice program is one of the top three in the Midwest, and our crime analysis program is the most comprehensive in the nation.
+Nationally Ranked The Helen Bader School of Social Welfare is home to a social work program that offers 300+ field placement opportunities and a criminal justice program that offers the most comprehensive crime analysis program in the nation.
 Flexible Programs We offer online, blended, weekend, and evening programs in criminal justice and social work.
 Scholarships We offer a variety of exclusive scholarships and paid work opportunities to students.

 Commitment to Diversity UWM is the most diverse of the 13 UW System campuses, and is an equal opportunity, affirmative action employer.
 Field Instruction and Affiliations Our social work field and criminal justice field agency partners offer supervised, professional experience for students to begin applying what they’ve learned.
 Recognized Faculty Our faculty have earned international and national recognition for their accomplishments in applied gerontology, behavioral health addictions, child welfare, and school violence.
 We are one of two UW System doctoral-granting research universities.
 Tradition of Excellence UWM was founded 60 years ago on a belief that a great city needed a great university.

 - Phone: (414) 229-4852